-Child's name

-Class

-Date of birth
+Child's r Class Date of Child's a birth

-Child's address

-Medica I diagnosis or condition ı
+Medical Date Review diagnosis or condition

-Date

-Review date

-Family Contact Information

-tact: Name

-Relation nship to child

-Phone I Number:

-2 nd Con tact: Name

-Relation nship to child
+1 st Cont Relation Phone N 2 nd Cont act: Name ship to child

-Phone I Number:

-GP Nar me or Surgery
+GP Nam Phone r ne or Surgery no.

-Phone

-Usual po eak flow
+Usual pe eak flow

-Triggers s for my asthma:
+Triggers for my asthma:

-1

-Does doing

-sport make it

-hard to If YES

-breathe?
-I take:

-Puff/s of my reliever

-inhaler (usually blue)
+Does doing sport make it hard to breathe?
+If YES I take: Puff/s of my reliever inhaler (usually blue) beforehand.

-heforehand

-No/minimal symptoms Peak flow:+
+No/minimal symptoms Peak flow: +

 And what to do when your asthma gets worse.

-Mild l symptoms/attack
+Mild symptoms/attack

-Peak c flow between &
+Peak flow between &

-does this present in your child?
-(E.g h, wheeze, breathless?)
+How does this present in your child?

-Regular Treatment
+(E.g cough, wheeze, breathless?)

-Preventer (if applicable):
+Daily Treatment Preventer (if applicable):

 Name of medication:

+Expiry Date:

 Number of puffs:

-Number of times per day:
+Number of times per day: Reliever:

-Reliever: Name of medication:
+Name of medication:

+Expiry Date:

 Number of puffs:

 Number of times per day:

-Any other asthma medications I take?
+Any other asthma medications I take 62

 Reliever

 Name of medication:

-Reliever

-Name of medication:
+Expiry Date:

 Number of puffs:

 Number of breaths between puffs:

 Does your child use a spacer device?
 Yes/No

 Can your child self-administer their inhaler?

 Yes/No

 If no significant improvement or needing inhaler more than every hours Treat as a bad attack.

+Bad symptoms/attack

+Peak flow less than

+How does this present in your child?
+(E.g

+breathless, wheezing, breath response to reliever, can't ta

+Even if I start to feel better, I don't want this to happen again, so I need to see my doctor or asthma nurse today.

-Bad symptoms/attack Peak flow less than Sit up/do not lie down.
+Sit up/do not lie down.

 Call for a First Aider.
-Call for a First Aider.

 Inform Office to call parents/carers.

 Continue Treatment with reliever up to a maximum of puffs.
-If they still don't feel better and have taken Even if I start to feel better, I don't want this to happen again, so I need to see my doctor or asthma nurse today.

 If they still don't feel better and have taken puffs, call 999 straight away.
 If waiting longer than 15 minutes for an ambulance another puff/s of the blue reliever inhaler may be given.

-Daily care requirements, including adjust needs: Daily care requirements, including adjustments to my day or environment or emotional needs: My inhaler will be kept in my classroom.
-I will know where it is.
-My inhaler will be kept in my classroom.
-I will know where it is.
-It will usually be my Class teacher teaching assistants or First aiders; Mr Farr, Mr Morgan, Mrs Pearce or Mrs Lanricombe who will help me to use my inhaler.
-When we are out on trips or visits I will be in a group with an adult who knows me and my asthma plan well.
-They will carry my plan, my asthma kit and a mobile phone.
-The postcode or coordinates of the place assessment.
-My medical needs will also be Signed: (Parent/Carer) Date:
+Daily care requirements, including adjustments to my day o needs: r environment or emotional My inhaler will be kept in my classroom.
+I will know where i it is.
+It will usually be my Class teacher teaching assistants or First aiders; Mr Farr, Mrs Pearce, Mrs Hayes or Mrs Landuse my inhaler. ricombe who will help me to When we are out on trips or visits I will be in a group with a my asthma plan well.
+They will carry my plan, my asthma ki The postcode or coordinates of the places we visit will be reassessment.
+My medical needs will also be recorded. ecorded on the risk My Parents will tell my teacher if there are any changes to me prior to the review in September 2021. ny condition or treatment

-Parents - get the most from your child's action plan Make it easy for you and your family to find it when you need it • Take a photo and keep it on your mobile (and your child's mobile if they have one) • Stick a copy on your fridge door • Share your child's action plan with school, grandparents and babysitter (a printout or a photo).
-You and your parents can get your questions answered: Call asthma UK's friendly expert nurses 0300 222 5800 (9am - 5pm; Mon - Fri) Get information, tips and ideas
+Signed: (Parent/Carer) Date: Annexe C Montpelier Primary Individual I HealthCare Plan